srl-ethz/hydra-documentation/docs/source/bom/overview.rst

 Motion System and Toolchanger
 =============================

 The frame of the Hydra uses a custom RatRig V-core 3.
-To simplify the ordering process, the mainboard, a hemera extruder, and a power supply are ordered via RatRig.
+To simplify the ordering process, the mainboard, a Hemera extruder, and a power supply are ordered via RatRig.
 You can source these parts otherwise, just adapt the ordering selection from RatRig.
 You can customize the RatRig V-Core by going to the customizer and selecting the following options:

 ========================================================================  =====================================================================================================
 Prompt                                                                    Selection